sematext/docs/docs/integration/mobile-apps-logs.md

 Get an overview of your mobile apps with information like:

- - top iOS and Android versions
+ - top iOS or WatchOS and Android versions
  - top log severities and version names

 <img